 Where x is the distance to an electrode surface.
 The steeper the change in concentration, it will be the greater the rate of diffusion.
-Convection is the second approach of mass transport which can be a pump, a flow of gas or even gravity which requires knowledge of turbulent or laminar flow.
+The convection is the second approach of mass transport which can be a pump, a flow of gas or even gravity which are required knowledge of turbulent or laminar flow.
 The migration is the final form of mass transport which is an electrostatic effect that is either attracted or repelled.